On the magnetic evolution in Friedmann universes and the question of cosmic magnetogenesis: Magnetic Fields in Flat FRW Universes

-Cosmological magnetic fields in spatially flat FRW universes are widely believed to decay adiabatically on all scales and at all times, during both their inflationary and post-inflationary life.
+Cosmological magnetic fields in spatially flat FRW universes are widely believed to decay adiabatically on all scales, during both their inflationary and post-inflationary life.
+Nevertheless, the adiabatic magnetic decay on superhorizon lengths has never been explicitly shown to hold, but its validity has been somehow heuristically extended from the sub-Hubble to the super-Hubble scales.
 Here, we will take another look at the evolution of large-scale $B$-fields after inflation.

-\subsection{Causality and large-scale magnetic evolution}
+\subsection{Causality and Large-Scale Magnetic Evolution}

 Consider an FRW spacetime, with Euclidean spatial geometry, permeated by weak electromagnetic perturbations.
 Then, introduce a group of observers with 4-velocity $u_a$ (so that $u_au^a=-1$).
-Relative to these observers, the electromagnetic tensor ($F_{ab}$) splits into an electric ($E_a$) and a magnetic ($B_a$) field as $F_{ab}=2u_{[a}E_{b]}+ \varepsilon_{abc}B^c$, with $\varepsilon_{abc}$ representing the 3-dimensional Levi-Civita tensor~\cite{TB}.
+Relative to these observers, the electromagnetic tensor ($F_{ab}$) splits into an electric ($E_a$) and a magnetic ($B_a$) field as $F_{ab}=2u_{[a}E_{b]}+ \varepsilon_{abc}B^c$, with $\varepsilon_{abc}$ representing the 3-dimensional Levi-Civita tensor~\cite{TB}-\cite{BMT}.
 To linear order, the magnetic component of the Maxwell field obeys the wave-like formula~\cite{T1}

 where $H=\dot{a}/a$ is the background Hubble parameter, $w=p/\rho$ is the barotropic index of the matter (with $\rho$ and $p$ representing its energy density and isotropic pressure respectively), ${\rm D}^2={\rm D}^a{\rm D}_a$ is the 3-dimensional covariant Laplacian operator and $\mathcal{J}_a$ the electric current (with $\mathcal{J}_au^a=0$).
-Note that the above holds on a spatially flat FRW background (for the open and closed Friedmann models see \S~\ref{ssMOFRWMs} and \S~\ref{ssMCFRWMs} respectively).
+Also, ${\rm curl}\mathcal{J}_a=\varepsilon_{abc}{\rm D}^b\mathcal{J}^c$ by definition.
+Note that the above holds on a spatially flat FRW background (for the open and closed Friedmann models see Sections~\ref{ssMOFRWMs} and \ref{ssMCFRWMs} respectively).
 To simplify the mathematics let us introduce the rescaled magnetic field $\mathcal{B}_a=a^2B_a$ and use conformal, instead of proper, time ($\eta$ with $\dot{\eta}=1/a$).
-Then, expression (\ref{ddotBa}) reduces to the familiar compact form~\cite{KKT}
+Then, expression (\ref{ddotBa}) reduces to the familiar compact form~\cite{KKT,Wetal}

 where the primes denote conformal-time derivatives.
 In addition to its compactness, the above expression is (formalistically) independent of the $w$-index, namely of the type of matter that fills the universe, provided the latter retains its barotropic nature.